 CCA(LOCAL) - LOCAL REVENUE SOURCES: BOND ISSUES

-Debt management procedures shall incorporate prudent debt management practices that:
+The primary objective shall be to ensure prudent debt management practices that:

 Preserve public trust;